Improving Your Poop Health 101

 3. Water Wins.

-We’ve talked about the importance of hydration before, but water plays a critical role in poop health.
+We’ve talked about drinking a gallon of water a day before, but water plays a critical role in poop health.
 Not only does water help break down food faster so your body can transport its nutrients, but fiber also pulls water into the colon to form softer stools.
 Therefore, reducing constipation.

 Also, drinking water increases the volume in your intestines, which causes them to push food along for regular bowel movements, just like a muscle.
 If you were to ask me, “How can I poop better?”
 My first question would be, “how much water are you drinking?”